-Just below Grimey’s New & Preloved Music store is The Basement, a small live music venue that hosts singers, songwriters and bands from different music genres.
-Tuesday is New Faces Nite, which promotes unsigned and/or newly signed artists from all across the country.
-On other nights of the week, shows by independent artists and more high-profile musicians can be enjoyed.
-There is a sister venue, The Basement East, that also hosts different art and entertainment events throughout the year.
+Just below Grimey’s New and Preloved Music store, you’ll find the Basement, a small live-music venue that hosts various singers, songwriters, and bands.
+Tuesday is New Faces Night, which promotes unsigned and/or newly signed artists from across the country.
+On other nights of the week, shows by independent artists and high-profile musicians can be enjoyed.

 The Station Inn

-The Station Inn is known for booking country, roots and bluegrass artists.
-Every Sunday, the venue has its Bluegrass Jam.
-Country singer Alison Krauss frequented the venue in the 1980s and today is one of the biggest artists in country music.
-On Tuesday nights, you’ll find The Doyle & Debbie Show, which is a satiric performance that showcases the truths about country duos, particularly ones with a man and woman.
+The Station Inn is known for booking country, roots, and bluegrass artists.
+Every Sunday, the venue hosts a bluegrass jam so bring your instruments and get ready to join in and well, jam – you never know who might be playing alongside you.
+Notably, singer Alison Krauss frequented the venue in the 1980s and today she is one of the biggest country-music artists in the world.

 The Bluebird Cafe

 The Bluebird Cafe is an iconic venue famed for hosting prestigious and well-regarded songwriters’ nights – frequented by local musicians and country music stars alike – where songwriters take turns performing their material and sharing the inspiration behind their lyrics.
 It’s all about listening here.
 Audiences aren’t allowed to speak during performances, so simply relax and immerse yourself in the artistry of the performers.